sgruendel/alexa-pegel-online/README.md

 - There are two stations named "Frankfurt", they need to be distinguised
 - There are two stations named "Neustadt", they need to be distinguised
 - There are two stations named "Nienburg", they need to be distinguised
+- There's a station "Weser" at Mittellandkanal, and a water "Weser"
 - When asking for a water, return list of stations, or for "Bodensee" just use "Konstanz"
 - "Frage Pegel Online nach dem Pegel des Bodensee*s*" doesn't work, maybe use synonyms?